 An important message from our family to yours:

-The team may suggest things to reduce your risk, to keep both you and all at the Clinic, safe from COVID-19.
-Risk assessment is a process, and you may be risk assessed at additional points.
-We would ask you to be vigilant and report any changes to your risk: we are in this together and must do all we can to protect one another as a community.
+When you attend the Clinic, you must attend alone (unless you are specifically asked to attend as a couple or bring a companion), hand sanitise, social distance, and to wear a mask at all times during your visit.
+The team may suggest additional measures to reduce your risk and keep both you, and all at the Clinic, safe from COVID-19.
+We would ask you to be vigilant and report any changes: we are all in this together and must do all we can to protect each other as a community.

 Please do contact us with any queries or concerns on 0818 333 310 or email email@example.com